Gaoyuzhuang Formation: Paleobiota

 In addition to these fossils, five unnamed forms are also known.
 Forms A and B are only known from one specimen, Form C is too fragmentary to be named, and Forms D and E bear no resemblance to any plant, prokaryote, animal or protist.
 However, various hyphomycetous fungi do form similar structures to forms D and E, thus they may be within this group.
+Alongside this, a possibly new VSM (vase-shaped microfossil) genus is also known, however it remains indeterminate due to limited material and similarities in shape to Limeta.